JoeyStanley/jekyll-for-designers/resources.md

 ### [Excel Workshop](/excel.html)

-Last year I gave a workshop on Excel and ended producing a long handout, that goes from the very basics to relatively tricky techniques.
+I once gave a workshop on Excel and ended producing a long handout, that goes from the very basics to relatively tricky techniques.
 The link above will take you to a blog post that summarizes the workshop, and you can also find the handout itself.

 <!--
 ### MANOVA